 He’d laugh.
 As a little girl, I’d run screaming from him.
 As the years passed, roadkill jokes became paramount.
 I began to join in.
 We would gross each other out, a game that yielded two winners, me and my grandfather.

 As illness slowly began to take him from me, we’d say, “Watch out for those raccoons,” even when his voice became a whisper.
 My beloved grandfather passed away on January 17, 2011.
 We had never said “I love you.”
 We always let the raccoons do the talking. —Submitted by Tresa Matulewicz, Altamont, New York.
-This grandfather’s gift to his granddaughter will bring you to tears.

 Sometimes I tend to think about what I don’t have: a house on the ocean, a big career I could use to impress people at my high school reunion.
 Then I hear his car in the driveway.
 I think we’ll grill tonight.
 Later we’ll watch some reruns of sitcoms from a long time ago that remind me of when we were young.
 He’ll doze off, and it’ll be time for the day to end.
 We’ll say good night to the cats.
 We’re all still here, a miracle.
 When I’m very old, I will wish for a day like this. —Submitted by Kathy Cornell, Haddam, Connecticut.
 Here are some little things to always be grateful for.